-Academy of Adoption and Assisted Reproduction Attorneys, of which Mark is a Fellow, comprises of more than 340 attorneys who practice adoption law.
+Academy of Adoption and Assisted Reproduction Attorneys, of which Mark is a Fellow, comprises over 340 attorneys who practice adoption law.
 The Academy focuses on advocating for adoption law reform and sharing information about ethical adoption practices.

 The Minnesota Department of Human Services Children’s is an excellent resource on foster care, adoption, Indian Child Welfare, permanency, and other related issues.

 MN Adopt is dedicated to supporting and sustaining families who adopt Minnesota Waiting Children by providing online resources and referrals to therapeutic and crisis services, support groups, adoption information and comprehensive training opportunities.

 The North American Council on Adoptable Children has great resources on adoption, including: how-to information, adoption subsidy, parent groups, post-adoption support, articles & publications, and much more.

 The Social Security Administration has information about how to apply for a social security card for your adopted child.

 Adoption Agencies to Consider